MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab09_Set_up_Accounts_Payable.md

     The first purchase document, as of January 1st, 2024, will be posted with the number P22/0001.
 The next year will be P23/0001 and so on.

-    These numbering should be respected in a chronological order and cannot be entered manually.
+    This numbering should be respected in a chronological order and cannot be entered manually.

 -   A separate G/L account 20200 is setup to record any discounts that were